vite-pwa/docs/guide/unregister-service-worker.md

 `vite-plugin-pwa` plugin will create a new special service worker and replace the existing one in your application once deployed in production: it has to be put in the place of the previous broken/unwanted service worker, with the same name.

 ::: info
-From version `0.17.2+`, the service worker will remove all cache storage entries.
+From version `0.17.2+`, the service worker will delete all of its cache storage entries.
 :::

 ::: danger